-Supervision of contractors will, to an extent, depend on the type of work being carried out: - known Asbestos Containing materials) has been checked, shared and signed where appropriate, or additional surveys have been requested, so that the works will be compliant with relevant building and health and safety legislation.
+Supervision of contractors will, to an extent, depend on the type of work being carried out: -

 - New contractors or contractors visiting the site on a one-off basis will be directly supervised by a member of school staff. - Term-time contractors or regular contractors to the site will only be allowed unsupervised access following appropriate checks and assurances from the employer.